 set.
 When it gets dropped, an ICMP packet of the type

 Fragmentation-Neededis sent back to the sender.
-(See: PMTUD.
+For more information on path discovery, see PMTUD.

 - If a UDP packet is sent that is larger than the destination can receive

-or that exceeds the maximum MTU on some network link towards the
+or that exceeds the MTU on some network link towards the

 destination, then it is (generally) fragmented if the